Languages of Hong Kong

-During the British colonial era, English was the sole official language until 1978.
-Today, the Basic Law of Hong Kong states that English and Chinese are the two official languages of Hong Kong.
+During the British colonial era, English was the sole official language until 1974.
+Today, the Basic Law of Hong Kong states that English and Cantonese are the two official languages of Hong Kong.
 All roads and government signs are bilingual, and both languages are used in academia, business and the courts, as well as in most government materials today.

 According to the 2021 Hong Kong census, 93.7% of the population aged 5 or above could speak Cantonese, 58.7% could speak English, and 54.2% could speak Mandarin; in terms of usual spoken language, 88.2% of the population aged 5 and over spoke Cantonese, 4.6% spoke English and 2.3% spoke Mandarin.

-Cantonese Chinese

-As the majority of the population in Hong Kong are descendants of migrants from China's Canton Province, the vast majority speak standard Cantonese or other Yue Chinese varieties as a first language, with smaller numbers of speakers of Hakka Language or the Teochew dialect of Southern Min.